+Assignments/ Research papers:

-Assignments / Research Paper: Individual assignment descriptions and due dates will be posted through Blackboard.
+Individual assignment descriptions and due dates will be posted through Blackboard.
 Students are expected to read all assignment instructions carefully before attempting the assignment.
-Considerable points will be taken off for not following the requirements for each assignment.
-There will be a mandatory final (per the university schedule) - Research Paper.
+Grading rubrics for all assignments are located at the end of the syllabus.